 It’s easy to find good advice on how to make a marriage last.
 Anyone married long enough to weather a few storms should have valuable things to say.
 If you ask enough people or read enough material you will probably get a wide variety of answers.
 So much so, It may be difficult to choose what is the best advice to focus your attention on.

 Over the years since we started this marriage ministry, I’ve thought about this idea a lot.
 I’ve wondered as we prepared for teaching a class, or meeting with a couple for private coaching.
 Is there a single piece of advice that’s more important than anything else we share?
 Read more

 When the difficulty in the marriage is because of abusive behavior, personal safety must come before the marriage.

-We are all about encouraging husbands and wives who struggle with difficult marriages.
-We believe commitment, hope, and perseverance go a long way in helping couples get past their difficult season and on to the marriage they have always wanted.
+We love to encourage husbands and wives who struggle with difficult marriages.
+We believe commitment, hope, and perseverance go a long way in helping couples get past their difficult season.
+But when there’s abuse, we have to have a different conversation.

-But there is a serious issue of abusiveness that is facing far too many marriages today.
+There is a serious issue of abuse that is facing far too many marriages today.
 This issue should never be ignored or overlooked, by the men and women who find themselves in an abusive relationship, nor by the rest of us who have a voice to speak out against it.

-On this final post of this series on difficult marriage I need to deal with why men and women need to recognize when Difficult Marriage is Really an Abusive Marriage.
-Because once this line has been crossed the approach to dealing with the marriage crisis must change.
+In this final post of this series on difficult marriage, I want to help men and women recognize when Difficult Marriage is an Abusive Marriage.
+Because, when this is the case, the approach to dealing with the marriage crisis must change.

 You know you would like to have a marriage you have always dreamed of having but somewhere along the way the challenges of life has got into your marriage.
 And now you find yourself not knowing how to improve your difficult marriage.